Véronique Roger, M.D., MPH, FACC, FAHA

 Research Topics

-HF is not a single disease and to date it is mainly characterized according to the ejection fraction (EF), an approach which does not capture the complexity and heterogeneity of the HF syndrome, and its mechanisms.
-These gaps in knowledge hinder therapeutic progress and treatment trials of HF with preserved EF have largely been disappointing or when encouraging lack mechanistic explanations.
+HF is not a single disease and is traditionally classified based on ejection fraction (EF).
+However, this approach fails to capture the full complexity and heterogeneity of HF and its underlying mechanisms.
+These gaps in knowledge impede therapeutic progress, and treatment trials for HF with preserved EF have often been disappointing or lack mechanistic explanations when they are promising.

 Biography